alonsela2015/Signals_of_Propaganda/README.md

    1.2 Slopes on log-log scale ( we came into conclusion that the users are NOT distributed by a power law, but by some truncated long tail.
 For this reason, the slopes values for the users might be less reliable.
    1.3 PLMSE computation.

-2.images - images produced during the project, not all images are included in the article.
+2. images - images produced during the project, not all images are included in the article.